ecxai/ecxai/workshop-2024.md

-# Workshop on Evolutionary Computing and Explainable AI 2024
+# Workshop on Evolutionary Computing and Explainable AI @GECCO 2024
 ## Description

 The workshop will be held on 14 July 2024 at the GECCO conference in Melbourne, Australia.
 GECCO runs 14-18 July.